Message from the Dean

 Degree Programs for Students

-The College includes seven Departments: Biological Sciences, Chemistry, Geosciences, Mathematics & Statistics, Civil & Environmental Engineering, Mechanical Engineering, and Physics & Nuclear Engineering & Electrical Engineering.
-The College also directs the Computer Science Program in the Department of Informatics and Computer Science.
+The College includes seven Departments: Biological Sciences, Chemistry, Geosciences, Mathematics & Statistics, Computer Science, Civil & Environmental Engineering, Mechanical Engineering, and Physics & Nuclear Engineering & Electrical and Computer Engineering.
 Each department offers a range of degrees pertinent to its discipline, including the undergraduate Bachelor of Science (B.S.) and Bachelor of Arts (B.A.) degrees as well as the graduate Master of Science (M.S.) and Doctorate (D.A., Ph.D) degrees.
 The individual strengths of these departments and degrees coalesce to create a college that leads in innovation, growth and, most importantly, student success.

 Research and Development